PAY RANGE: 8

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Possession of a current certificate as either a Certified Public Applicator or a Registered Pesticide Applicator from the Department of Agriculture of the Commonwealth of Pennsylvania within the time limits specified by the Department, if required by work assignment.
+Possession of a current certificate as either a Certified Public Applicator or a Registered Pesticide Applicator from the Department of Agriculture of the Commonwealth of Pennsylvania within the time limits specified by the Department and during tenure of employment, if required by work assignment.

-- Possession of a current certificate as a Certified Lead Inspector by the State of Pennsylvania or EPA equivalent within time limits specified by the Department, if required by work assignment.
+Possession of a current certificate as a Certified Lead Inspector by the State of Pennsylvania or EPA equivalent within time limits specified by the Department and during tenure of employment, if required by work assignment.